 On U.S. certified organic farms, cows are only required to be outdoors for 120 days each year if the geographic or grazing conditions don’t allow for longer.
 On the other hand, Truly Grass Fed cows have all the luck: they live on the most fertile acreage in Ireland where the climate is mild, the sun shines and the rains are abundant.
-As a result, our cows can comfortably graze outdoors for up to 300 days each year, giving them a chance to take in the fresh air and live long, healthy, natural lives.
+As a result, our cows can comfortably graze outdoors for 250 days each year, giving them a chance to take in the fresh air and live long, healthy, natural lives.

 What’s more, the milk produced from our grass-fed cows is derived from just that: nutrient-rich natural grass.
 Cows on organic farms often consume significant quantities of grain in their diets, which impacts the flavor and nutrition profiles of the milk.
 Truly Grass Fed products have been shown to have higher concentrations of certain nutrients as well as a more desirable taste (per testing panels).